ymusell/Plymouth2020/info/installation.md

   -  In order to see if all the sensors work you can try all the .ino program in the file:

 >/plymouth2020/src/components/sensorActuatorTest/

+# Installation of python package

+For the utm reading part:

+    pip install utm